 (Press photo © Kunst Haus Wien 2016; photo by Thomas Meyer)

-The photo exhibitions
+The exhibitions

-Current main photo exhibition:
+Current/next main exhibition:

 Get a feel for the range and quality of the exhibitions from this review archive.
-Such photo greats as Susan Meiselas and Alec Soth have had recent solo presentations, for example.
+Such photo greats as Susan Meiselas and Alec Soth had recent solo presentations, for example.

 The Kunst Haus Wien often has other art installations and smaller exhibitions dotted around the premises, too (usually on a green theme).